Drug CrimesDefending the Accused with Experience & Passion

 Drug charges are a serious concern.
 Thankfully, Colorado law recognizes that many drug offenders are also victims in the ongoing war on drugs.
 To determine your eligibility for a pretrial diversion or deferred sentencing, you should consult an experienced drug crime lawyer in Denver for advice.
 At Fife Luneau, P.C., we are dedicated to preserving your right to seek rehabilitative treatment for drug use.

 If the state has charged you in a drug crime case for marijuana or any other drug, get a Denver drug defense attorney on your side.
-Contact the team at Fife Luneau, P.C. today at (720) 408-7130 to arrange your FREE initial consultation.
+Call the team at Fife Luneau, P.C. today at (720) 408-7130 to arrange your FREE initial consultation.

 Fife Luneau, P.C. is one of the most respected law firms when it comes to DUI and criminal related cases.
 We have a remarkable track record up and down the Front Range, successfully handling some of the most complex cases.